RyanCCollins/techrapport.github.io/_posts/2015-10-30-my-jekyll-workflow-for-techrapport.md

 published: false
 comments: true
 tags: [Jekyll, web development]
-image_square: blog-image-1.jpg
 image:
-  feature:
+  feature: jekyll.jpeg
 ---

 This website was designed using Jekyll, a fantastic static-site generator that utilizes some great technologies to get you up on the web.

 This post is part of a series of posts about my experience developing a website using Jekyll.

 Checkout my other posts in my series of [Jekyll blog posts]({{site.baseurl}}/blog/categories/#Jekyll).
-Also, feel free to visit my [GitHub site]({{ site.githuburl }} to get started making a blog or website with Jekyll.
+Also, feel free to visit my [GitHub site](http://github.com/{{ site.owner.github}} to get started making a blog or website with Jekyll.

 ###My Jekyll Workflow

 After getting used to Jekyll, which took about a week, I started developing a workflow to improve my efficiency.
 I know that everyone is different, but I think that this guide is a good place for you to start if you are just learning how to use Jekyll.

 I'm going to assume that you have Jekyll installed.
-If not, check out the [Jekyll website](http://jekyllrb.com) and also check out the other blog posts in my [series on developing a site or blog in Jekyll]({{site.blogurl}}/Jekyll).
+If not, check out the [Jekyll website](http://jekyllrb.com) and also check out the other blog posts in my [series on developing a site or blog in Jekyll]({{site.url}}/blog/categories/Jekyll).

 I recommend starting with a template or designing your own either with bootstrap or liquid.
 Starting with a template will make your design process much smoother.
 If you don't know, [bootstrap](bootstrap todo: finish

 ###Break up the HTML into sections
-- header
+* header
 - footer
 - nav